 Fiber Rich Roasted Parsnips, a Healthy Fries Alternative

 Move over French fries… Well not exactly, but these do make a tasty alternative to regular fries.
 Although parsnips have been largely ignored in this country, this creamy white root is worth trying.
 Their sweet, nutty, peppery flavor can’t be equaled.
 After a frost, parsnips’ starch turns to sugar making them especially delicious this time of year.
 So easy to make, I’ve cut into small strips, drizzled a little olive oil, fresh rosemary, salt and pepper.
-The skinny for 1 serving, 116 calories, 4 grams of fat, 6 grams fiber and 3 Weight Watchers POINTS.
+The skinny for 1 serving: 116 calories, 4 grams of fat and 6 grams fiber.
 Serve them as a snack or as a side dish for dinner.

 Bake Time: 20 minutes